stimms/Blog/blog/source/_posts/geoguessr-as-an-interview-question.md

 I think that playing a round or two of [GeoGuessr](http://geoguessr.com/)(I linked it there because you got this far and deserve a reward) during the interview would allow for a quick evaluation of how the programmer thinks.
 Just have them puzzle out loud or play with their potential team mates.
 In the brief time I played with somebody we said things like

-â€œWell look, they're driving on the left side of the road so that eliminates a lot of places.
+"Well look, they're driving on the left side of the road so that eliminates a lot of places.
 The language on the signs seems to be English.
-So UK, South Africa or Australia.Seems prettyarid, perhaps Australia?â€
+So UK, South Africa or Australia.Seems prettyarid, perhaps Australia?"

 and

-â€œRight, there is a truck.
+"Right, there is a truck.
 A dodge truck so North America is pretty much for sure.
 There is a highway marker for an in-state highway 45.
 So we know US for sure.
 I bet most states have a highway 45, it is a good number 45.
 No mountains so that cuts out a few places.
-There is a train, looks like it has grain cars â€“ a lot of grain cars.
+There is a train, looks like it has grain cars "“ a lot of grain cars.
 Bread basket somewhere?
 Hey, hey look!
 A sign for interstate 69.
 Google it!
 It goes North/South through Arkansas and Kentucky.
-Let's try Kentucky.â€
+Let's try Kentucky."

 This demonstrates that we're working though a difficult problem and that we're doing it as a team.
 Also this sort of thing is a great ice breaker during an interview.
 If you try this out before me drop me a line and let me know how it works.